CRSourcing/SI4732-receiver/readme.txt

 Limited storage: ~12 raw or 4 BMP files.
 Oldest file gets overwritten when full.

-KiwiSDR: Connects to 1 of 10  selectable KiwiSDR servers on the current frequency/mode.
-KiwiSDR servers can be changed by modifying the configfile kiwisdr.url.
+KiwiSDR: Connects to 1 of 10 selectable KiwiSDR servers using the current frequency/mode.
+KiwiSDR servers can be changed by modifying the config file kiwisdr.url.
-For SSB and CW the SI4732 frequency needs to be precise (Config -> Crystal Offset), otherwise it will cause a frequency offset with the Kiwi server.
+For SSB and CW the SI4732 frequency needs to be precisely adjusted (Config -> Crystal Offset), otherwise it will cause a frequency offset with the Kiwi server.
-Encoder tuning works, but with a huge delay (10 seconds).
-KiwiSDR client requires full ESP32 processing power, so no other functions (except encoder tuning) are available while listening to a KiwiSDR.
+The encoder can now be used for tuning the client.
+The first changes will be slow (several seconds) until the internal audio buffer has been adjusted.
+Later changes will take around 1 second.
+DLY- and DLY+ can be used if the audio drops, or the audio pitch is too high/low.
+The correct value depends on the hardware used and should be around 70.
+KiwiSDR may not function on every hardware, the streaming and decoding chain pushes the ES32 to it's limits and will fail if for example WiFi is weak.

+Internet radio: Experimental.
+Servers can be changed by modifying the config file iradio.url.
+Currently only mp3 encoding is supported.
+Faster streams (>192Kbit) will most likely stutter.

 User Interface
 Indicators: Tap indicators below S‑Meter to change values.